-Barcelona is fascinating city packed with interesting attractions and so much to see and do, but equally interesting are the nearby towns, mountain retreats and lovely beaches that Catalonia has to offer.
+Barcelona is fascinating city packed with interesting attractions, but equally interesting are the nearby towns, mountain retreats and lovely beaches that Catalonia has to offer.

 Feel encouraged to take some time on your trip to discover the best of Catalonia and nearby Barcelona, using the city as your base camp.
 These are some of the places you can discover within an hour away from Barcelona that should not go unnoticed.